gabekiriakos/Cosmos/README.md

 * Rofi Menu: `$mod+d`<br>
 <i>Simple drop-down menu with minimal transparency.
 Place `custom.rasi` in `/usr/share/rofi/themes/`.
 Enable with `rofi-theme-selector`.</i>

-User can modify these features to their liking in the i3 `.config`.
+User can modify these features and more in the i3 `.config`.

 ---